tacsio/nlw3/README.md

 - [Expo][expo] - Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
 - [Expo Constants][expo-constants] - Provides system information that remains constant throughout the lifetime of your app's install.
 - [Expo Font][expo-font] - Allows loading fonts from the web and using them in React Native components.
 See more detailed usage information in the Using Custom Fonts guide.
-- [Expo Location][expo-location] - Allows reading geolocation information from the device.
-Your app can poll for the current location or subscribe to location update events.
+- [Expo MapView][expo-mapview]-  Map component that uses Apple Maps or Google Maps on iOS and Google Maps on Android.

-#### :heavy_dollar_sign: Run Scripts
+#### :hash: Run Scripts

 ```bash
 yarn install